alfatronictec/ScratchV/README.md

     ![When Clicked](images/images%20readme/operations.png)

-  - Conditional operators: if equal, if greater than, and if equal:
+  - Conditional operators: if equal, if greater than, and if less than:

     ![When Clicked](images/images%20readme/conditions.png)